Deblurring 3D Gaussian Splatting: Related Works

 where $g(x)$ represents an observed blurry image, $h(x,s)$ is a blur kernel or Point Spread Function (PSF), $f(x)$ is a latent sharp image, and $n(x)$ denotes an additive white Gaussian noise that frequently occurs in nature images. $S_f \subset \mathbb{R}^2$ is a support set of an image and $S_h \subset \mathbb{R}^2$ is a support set of a blur kernel or PSF~\cite{kundur1996blind}.

-The first canonical approach to deconvolve an image is~\cite{richardson1972bayesian}.
-It applies iterative minimization to an energy function to obtain a maximum likelihood approximation of the original image, using a known PSF (the blur kernel).
-Typically, the blurring kernel $K$ and the sharp image $I$ are unknown.
-The technique termed as image blind deblurring~\cite{Whyte2012non} involves recovering the latent sharp image given just one blurry image $B$.
-In this procedure, the deblurred image is obtained by first estimating a blurring kernel.
-Image blind deblurring is a long-standing and ill-posed problem in the field of image and vision.
-Numerous approaches to address the blurring issue have been suggested in the literature.
-Among them, traditional methods often construct deblurring as an optimization problem and rely on natural image priors~\cite{liu2020estimating,pan2016blind,xu2013unnatural,zhang2022pixel}.
+Traditional methods often construct deblurring as an optimization problem and rely on natural image priors~\cite{liu2020estimating,pan2016blind,xu2013unnatural,zhang2022pixel}.
 Conversely, the majority of deep learning-based techniques use convolutional neural networks (CNN) to map the blurry image with the latent sharp image directly~\cite{nimisha2017blur,zhang2019deep,ren2020neural}.
-While series of studies have been actively conducted for image deblurring, they are mainly designed for deblurring 2D images and are not easily applicable to 3D scenes deblurring due to the lack of 3D view consistency.
+While a series of studies have been actively conducted for image deblurring, they are mainly designed for deblurring 2D images and are not easily applicable to 3D scenes deblurring due to the lack of 3D view consistency.